Edward Irving: Monument

 There is a statue of Irving in the grounds of Annan Old Parish Church in Dumfriesshire.
 It was sculpted by J. W. Dods of Dumfries.
 It was unveiled by Archibald Charteris in 1892 on the centenary of Irving's birth.

 Family

-In October 1823 he married Isobel Martin, daughter of Rev Dr John Martin DD of Kirkcaldy.
-They has at least eight children the first for of which died in infancy.
-Surviving children included Isabella Irving (b.1834) who married Samuel Rawson Gardiner and Martin Howy Irving who moved to Australia.
+In October 1823, he married Isobel Martin, daughter of Rev. Dr. John Martin DD of Kirkcaldy.
+They had at least eight children, the first four of which died in infancy.
+He lived at 4 Claremont Square, Islington, London.
+Their surviving children included Isabella Irving (b.
+1834) who married Samuel Rawson Gardiner and Martin Howy Irving, who moved to Australia.